Hawker Typhoon

-The Hawker Typhoon is a British single-seat fighter-bomber, produced by Hawker Aircraft.
+The Hawker Typhoon was a British single-seat fighter-bomber, produced by Hawker Aircraft.
 It was intended to be a medium-high altitude interceptor, as a replacement for the Hawker Hurricane, but several design problems were encountered and it never completely satisfied this requirement.

 The Typhoon was originally designed to mount twelve .303 inch (7.7 mm) Browning machine guns and be powered by the latest 2,000 hp engines.
 Its service introduction in mid-1941 was plagued with problems and for several months the aircraft faced a doubtful future.
 When the Luftwaffe brought the new Focke-Wulf Fw 190 into service in 1941, the Typhoon was the only RAF fighter capable of catching it at low altitudes; as a result it secured a new role as a low-altitude interceptor.

 The Typhoon became established in roles such as night-time intruder and long-range fighter.
-From late 1942 the Typhoon was equipped with bombs and from late 1943 RP-3 rockets were added to its armoury.
-With those weapons and its four 20 mm Hispano autocannons, the Typhoon became one of the Second World War's most successful ground-attack aircraft.
+From late 1942 the Typhoon was equipped with bombs, these bomb-carrying aircraft being nicknamed "Bomphoon" by the press.
+From late 1943 RP-3 rockets were added to its armoury.
+With those weapons and its four 20 mm Hispano autocannon, the Typhoon became one of the Second World War's most successful ground-attack aircraft.

 Design and development

 Origins

-Even before Hurricane production began in March 1937, Sydney Camm had embarked on designing its successor.
+Even as Hurricane production began in March 1937, Sydney Camm embarked on designing its successor.
+Camm had contacted the Air Ministry and asked what projects Hawker could consider, number two on their list was a single-engined fighter.
 Two preliminary designs were similar and larger than the Hurricane.
 These later became known as the "N" and "R" (from the initial of the engine manufacturers), because they were designed for the newly developed Napier Sabre and Rolls-Royce Vulture, engines respectively.
 Both engines used 24 cylinders and were designed for over 2,000 hp; the difference between the two was primarily in the arrangement of the cylinders – an H-block in the Sabre, and an X-block in the Vulture.
-Hawker submitted these preliminary designs in July 1937, but were advised to wait until a formal specification for a new fighter was issued.
+Hawker submitted these preliminary designs in July 1937, but were advised by the Director of Technical Development to wait until a formal specification for a new fighter to replace the Spitfire and Hurricane was issued.
+He also cautioned that while they liked the design, they did not think the wing would be stiff enough.